afontainec/chinchay/docs/clidocs.md

 ## Command Line Interface Documentation

+should change this.
 Do not lose time creating over and over the same files.
 With Chinchay Command Line with only one command you can create several files all at once.

 ### The "new" Command